 The CDOT Director, in consultation with the Planning Director, may adjust the streetscape standards of Sections 15.4.4, 15.4.5, and 15.4.8 when such improvements are not roughly proportional to the need created by the development.
-Upon request from the applicant, if the CDOT Director determines that any of the requirements in Sections 15.4.4 (excluding tree planting requirements) or 15.4.5 are unrelated to the proposed development's anticipated transportation impacts or are not roughly proportional to those anticipated impacts, the CDOT Director may modify or waive one or more requirements in Sections 15.4.4 (excluding tree planting requirements) or 15.4.5 to the extent necessary to make those sections' requirements related to the proposed development's anticipated transportation impacts and roughly proportional to those anticipated impacts.
-The CDOT Director will make any determinations and decisions under this Section in consultation with the Planning Director, and the CDOT Director's determinations and decisions under this Section may be appealed to the Board of Adjustment under Chapter 5 of the Zoning Ordinance.
+Upon request from the applicant, if the CDOT Director determines that any of the requirements in Sections 15.4.4 (excluding tree planting requirements) or 15.4.5 are unrelated to the proposed development's anticipated transportation impacts or are not roughly proportional to those anticipated impacts, the CDOT Director may modify or waive one or more requirements in Sections 15.4.4 (excluding tree planting requirements) or 15.4.5 to the extent necessary to make those sections' requirements related to the proposed development's anticipated transportation impacts.
+The CDOT Director will make any determinations and decisions under this Section in consultation with the Planning Director, and the CDOT Director's determinations and decisions under this Section for the Section in Chapter 5 of the Zoning Ordinance.